 So, you’re a side sleeper.
 Is it good or bad for you?

-Side sleeping is praised by many sleep experts for a reason.
+Side sleeping is praised by many sleep experts (3) for a reason.

 Well, several reasons, to be exact:

 - Pain alleviation.
-Sleep experts suggest that side sleeping is the most suitable position for your neck and lower back, given that you choose a proper pillow and a more cradling mattress designed for back pain relief.
+Sleep experts suggest that side sleeping is the most suitable position for your neck and lower back, providing that you choose a proper pillow and a more cradling mattress designed for back pain relief.

-“Side sleeping is also good for pregnant women, as it improves blood flow to the uterus and prevents squishing other organs.”
+Side sleeping is also recommended for pregnant women, as it improves blood flow to the uterus and prevents squishing of other vital organs.

 Benefits of Hybrid Mattresses Over Other Types for Side Sleepers

-Such construction is the main reason why a good hybrid bed for side sleepers has so many benefits for your sleep.
+Such construction is the main reason why a good hybrid bed for side sleepers has so many benefits for sleep.

 - More comfort during sleep.
-The combo of coils and foam layers allows hybrid beds to offer a uniform sleeping surface from edge to edge, which is crucial for couples.
+The combination of coils and foam layers allows hybrid beds to offer a uniform sleeping surface from edge to edge, which is crucial for couples.
 Also, the moderate amount of sinkage in hybrid beds allows you to move freely when switching positions during the night.